kyma-project/kyma/docs/kyma/01-01-in-a-nutshell.md

 type: Overview
 ---

 Kyma allows you to extend applications with microservices and Functions.
 First, connect your application to a Kubernetes cluster and expose the application's API or events securely.
-Then, implement the business logic you require by creating microservices or Functions, and triggering them to react to particular events or calls to your application's API.
-To limit the time spent on coding, use the built-in cloud services from the Service Catalog, exposed by open service brokers from such cloud providers as GCP, Azure, and AWS.
+Then, implement the business logic you require by creating microservices or Functions and triggering them to react to particular events or calls to your application's API.
+To limit the time spent on coding, use the built-in cloud services from Service Catalog, exposed by open service brokers from such cloud providers as GCP, Azure, and AWS.

 Kyma comes equipped with these out-of-the-box functionalities: